afunnydev/tinysociety/content/articles/2019-01-16-tiny-house-builders-in-california.md

 ---
 title: Tiny House Builders in California
-description: >-
-  California is an excellent place to live in a tiny house.
+description: "California is an excellent place to live in a tiny house.
 Known worldwide for its van-life culture, California is no stranger to the idea of living in small spaces.
-Let's take a look at some of the best tiny house builders in California.
+Let's take a look at some of the best tiny house builders in California. "
 slug: tiny-house-builders-in-california
 author: molli
 image: /img/tiny-house-builders-cali-banner.jpg
 overlay: true
-date: '2019-01-16'
+date: 2019-01-16
+lastmod: 2020-05-03
 notloaded:
   need: true
 listing:
   title: Tiny House Builders in California
-  description: >-
-    California is an excellent place to live in a tiny house.
-Known worldwide for its van-life culture, California is no stranger to the idea of living in small spaces.
+  description: California is an excellent place to live in a tiny house.
+Known
+    worldwide for its van-life culture, California is no stranger to the idea of living in small spaces.
 Let's take a look at some of the best tiny house builders in the state of California.
   image: /img/tiny-house-builder-cali-square.jpg
-likes: '44'
 categories:
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: '0'
+ordre: "0"
 infographic: false
 draft: false
 noindex: false
 hincluded: false
+likes: "44"
 ---
 As mentioned in our previous article, [How to Find a Tiny House Builder](https://www.tinysociety.co/articles/how-to-find-a-tiny-house-builder/), it's important to take the time to research exactly what you want.
 There are a number of key points to consider before choosing the right builder for your project.
 Here's a quick review of the questions you want to ask when deciding on the company that will build your dream tiny home: